Vinegars are versatile liquids used for cooking, food preservation, and cleaning.

 Here are some benefits of vinegar:

-- May kill harmful bacteria: The acidic properties of vinegar make it a great cleaning and disinfecting agent.
-It’s also used as a natural food preservative to prevent bacteria, such as E.coli, from spoiling food (2).
+- May kill harmful bacteria.
+The acidic properties of vinegar make it a great cleaning and disinfecting agent.
+It’s also used as a natural food preservative to prevent bacteria like E.coli from spoiling food (

-- May lower heart disease risk factors: Several animal studies have shown that vinegar can lower blood pressure, cholesterol, triglycerides and other heart disease risk factors (13, 14).
+- May lower heart disease risk factors.
+Several animal studies have shown that vinegar can lower blood pressure, cholesterol, triglycerides, and other heart disease risk factors (

-- May raise insulin sensitivity: In patients with type 2 diabetes, vinegars have been shown to raise insulin sensitivity and lower blood sugar levels (15, 16).
+- May raise insulin sensitivity.
+Vinegars have been shown to raise insulin sensitivity and lower blood sugar levels in people with type 2 diabetes (

-- May promote weight loss: Studies have shown that vinegars, including apple cider vinegar, may aid weight loss by curbing hunger and reducing calorie intake (18, 19).
+- May promote weight loss.
+Studies have shown that vinegars, including apple cider vinegar, may aid weight loss by curbing hunger and reducing calorie intake (

-Summary Regular consumption or use of vinegar may benefit your heart, blood sugar level, weight and potentially protect against cancers.
+Regular consumption or use of vinegar may benefit your heart, blood sugar levels, and weight, as well as potentially protect against cancer.

 Due to alkaline nutrients, apple cider vinegar may make your urine pH slightly alkaline.
 Still, all vinegars have an acidic pH, making them acidic.